 Famed for their elaborate courtship dance, Brolgas are one of Australia’s most iconic birds.
-A number of traditional Aboriginal legends and dances are associated with the bird, with movements mimicking their graceful performance.
+A number of traditional Aboriginal legends and dances are associated with the bird, and use movements that mimick their graceful performances.

-The name Brolga is taken from the Aboriginal language Gamilaraay, where they are named, burralga.
+The name Brolga is taken from the Aboriginal language Gamilaraay, in which they are called, burralga.

-Brolgas are one of Australia’s largest flying birds—they stand a metre tall and have a wing span up to 2.4 metres.
-They’re one of two members of the Gruidae (crane) family in Australia—John Gould, celebrated ornithologist and artist, once called them the Australian Crane.
-The Sarus Crane (Grus antigone), the only other Australian member of the crane family, is found across northern Australia, South East Asia and India.
+Brolgas are one of Australia’s largest flying birds – they stand a metre tall and have a wing span up to 2.4 metres.
+They’re one of two members of the Gruidae (crane) family in Australia – John Gould, celebrated ornithologist and artist, once called them the Australian Crane.
+The Sarus Crane (Grus antigone) is the only other Australian member of the crane family and is found across northern Australia, South East Asia and India.

 Where do Brolgas live?

 Brolgas can be found across tropical northern Australia, throughout Queensland and in parts of western Victoria, central NSW and south-east South Australia.
 They feed and breed in open wetlands, coastal mudflats and irrigated croplands, occasionally visiting estuaries and mangrove creeks.

 While not considered migratory, they’re partially nomadic, flying to different areas following seasonal rainfall.

 The Australian population of Brolgas is considered ‘secure’, with somewhere between 20,000 to 100,000 birds in northern Australia.
 But the southern population – estimated at 1,000 birds – is dwindling, and the species is listed as vulnerable in NSW, South Australia and Victoria.

 Pre-1900 records of Brolgas along the coast of NSW show that their range and population has already declined.